lxq2537664558/magic/Readme.md

 ### Easy and efficient
 - Easy to study and use
 - Efficient in developing
-- Pretty docs and examples
+- Detailed docs and examples
 ### Safety
 - The rust language has the most the safety compares to c++/c
 - Safety is one of our most important goal throughout the developing